Gabbzgreat/Gabbzgreat.github.io/_projects/1_project.md

 ## 🔬 Project Overview

-Automated Optical Inspection (AOI) in electronics manufacturing faces a critical optimization problem: maximizing defect detection accuracy while minimizing inference latency.
-This study investigates the **YOLOv8** object detection family to determine the optimal neural network architecture for **resource-constrained industrial inspection**.
+In the automated assembly of printed circuit boards (PCBs), accurate **Component Recognition** is the prerequisite for effective Quality Control.
+Before a system can identify a "defect" (like a missing or damaged part), it must first correctly identify and map every component on the board.

-Using the **RF100 PCB dataset**, this project benchmarked three model scales (Nano, Small, Medium) to identify an architecture capable of detecting small surface-mount devices (SMDs) with high precision, suitable for deployment on embedded systems where computational resources are limited.
+This study investigates the **YOLOv8** object detection family to determine the optimal neural network architecture for **real-time component identification** in resource-constrained environments.
+Unlike standard defect detection systems that look for soldering faults, this research focuses on the fundamental task of **classifying and localizing** densely packed components (ICs, Capacitors, Diodes) with high precision.

 ---

 ## 📊 Results Summary

-Experimental validation revealed that the **YOLOv8s (Small)** variant offers the optimal trade-off for industrial application.
+Using the **RF100 PCB dataset**, this project benchmarked three model scales (Nano, Small, Medium).
+The **YOLOv8s (Small)** variant emerged as the optimal architecture for industrial application.
 It achieved a **Precision of 85.9%**, significantly outperforming the Nano baseline while maintaining a computational footprint small enough for real-time inference.

 | Model Variant | Precision | Recall | mAP@0.5 | Performance Verdict |
 |:-------------|:----------:|:------:|:-------:|:-------------------:|